-For the nine students we were able to track successfully through the three-month mark, we saw an interesting trend in their actual implementation of the strategies emphasized during camp programming.
-By and large, at the end of the camp students indicated an increased desire to set written goals for writing sessions.
+For the nine students we were able to track successfully through the threemonth mark (six from the spring camps and three from the summer camp), we saw an interesting trend in their actual implementation of the strategies emphasized during camp programming.
+By and large, at the end of the camp, students indicated an increased desire to set written goals for writing sessions.
 Survey results indicate that three months after the camp, students did indeed set written goals, but did not do so as frequently as they had planned to immediately following the camp.
 Six of the nine students did indicate that they used writing goals more frequently than they had before the camp, which does represent a significant effect.
 Other camp programming intended to increase student accountability also seemed to have a small, but sustained effect at the three-month mark.